Find Affordable College Courses

 67% Women

 Florida Agricultural and Mechanical University is the 3rd most popular school in the nation for students seeking a master's degree in social sciences.
 Roughly 9,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,152 per year, while in-state graduate students, on average, pay $8,019 per year.
-During the 2020-2021 academic year, 43 people received their master's degree in social sciences from Florida A&M University.
-Around 98% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+During the most recent year for which we have data, 43 people received their master's degree in social sciences from Florida A&M University.
+Around 96% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Those who complete their master's degree in social sciences at Florida Agricultural and Mechanical University make a median salary of 50,373.

 #4